arwells-research-group/sigma-order-core/03_verifications/atomic_residuals.md

 # 3. Verification: Atomic Residuals and the GOR

-The ultimate test of any physical theory is its ability to predict or explain anomalous data that standard models treat as "emergent" or "complex."
+One of the strongest tests of any physical theory is its ability to predict or explain anomalous data that standard models treat as "emergent" or "complex."
 In DFT, the **Geometric Occupancy Rule (GOR)** is the integer-based signature of T-frame winding sectors manifesting in the S-frame.

 ## 3.1 The GOR Phenomenon
 When analyzing the First Ionization Energies (FIE) of the $p$-block elements across the Periodic Table, standard Quantum Mechanics (QM) attributes the non-linearities to "electron-electron correlation" and "exchange energy."